aniketharshe20/sprint-planner-react-bootstrap/README.md

 ### Introduction

 This is a very user friendly single page react app.
-Developers can put their estimates for the user stories in the sprint.
+Developers can put their estimates for the user stories in the sprint and export it to a CSV.
 It automates the sprint planning & helps the manager or scrum master to easily view all the estimatation and team can easily plan the sprint.